0x77dev/utils/README.md

-# utils
+# Utils
-A utils server.
+A repo with Github Pages with my chrore utilities.

+## Speedtest
+`/speedtest`